home-assistant-libs/forecast_solar/README.md

 ## About

-With this python library you can request data from [forecast.solar](https://forecast.solar) and see what your solar panels may produce in the coming days
+With this python library you can request data from [forecast.solar](https://forecast.solar) and see what your solar panels may produce in the coming days.

+## Data

+This library returns a lot of different data, based on the API:

+- Estimated Energy Production - Today
+- Estimated Energy Production - Tomorrow
+- Estimated Energy Production - This Hour
+- Estimated Energy Production - Next Hour
+- Highest Power Peak Time - Today
+- Highest Power Peak Time - Tomorrow
+- Estimated Power Production - Now
+- Estimated Power Production - Next Hour
+- Estimated Power Production - Next +6 Hours
+- Estimated Power Production - Next +12 Hours
+- Estimated Power Production - Next +24 Hours
+- Timezone

 ## Contributing